judison/xcl/README.md

   A GTK+ Based Object Pascal Component Library for GUI Development with FreePascal.

 ### XDE is XCL's Development Environment
-  A XCL Based Object Pascal Development Environment for Rapid Application Development with FreePascal
+  A XCL Based Object Pascal Development Environment for Rapid Application Development with FreePascal.